sriveravi/GVSToolbox/README.md

 ## Installation

 #### Non-coders
 1. Click "download zip" at top of this GitHub page.
 2. Unzip downloaded file.
-    3. Open MATLAB's path tool by clicking "Path tool" button or typing "pathtool" at command prompt.
+3. Open MATLAB's path tool by clicking "Path tool" button or typing "pathtool" at command prompt (where you see the ">>" ).
 4. In the dialog that pops up, click "Add with subfolder..."
 5. Select the "GVSToolbox" directory, then click open.
 6. Click save.

 #### Coders

 1. fork or clone
 2. In Matlab, navigate to "GVSToolbox" then run:

-    >> addpath(genpath(pwd));
+    addpath(genpath(pwd));

 #### Installation Notes
 * Libraries tested on linux and windows 64 bit.  libsvm (for SVM) may require additional steps to compile for your system.
 Instructions inside (ExtraToolboxes).
 Optionally, just don't use SVM classifier.